-Articles, excerpts from articles published in "Innovation Frontline" maybe freely reproduced with due acknowledgement/credit, provided periodicals in which they are reproduced are distributed free.
+Articles and excerpts from "Innovation Frontline" may be freely reproduced with proper acknowledgment or credit, provided they appear in periodicals that are distributed free of charge.

-Published by Dr. Arvind C. Ranade on behalf of National innovation Foundation -India
+Published by Dr. Arvind C. Ranade on behalf of National Innovation Foundation -India

 CONTENTS